-If there was ever any doubt about the fact that Rufus would make a comeback, let me take a load off your mind.
-The new album is going to be one of their biggest yet.
+If there was ever any doubt about the fact that Rufus would make a comeback, let me take a load going to be one of their biggest yet.
 There's a new direction here -almost a Steely Dan feel to it.
 The album has, in addition to the regular Rufus crew, Lalomie Washburn, Freddie Hubbard and Harvey Mason.
-This is an excellent vehicle for the group's new debut.